nogira/anki-stats/README.md

 So far you can get each of the tables in the database, but you will have to combine the tables yourself.

 ### Roadmap
-- Add more predictive feautures to combines tables
+- Add more predictive features to combined tables
 - Functions to return simple analytical plots
 - ML model to accurately (hopefully) predict probability of recall, allowing ease to be more objectively assigned